meilisearch/documentation/learn/getting_started/chapter_1_filtering_and_sorting.md

 >Running the above code sample should set you up for the next sections.

+To learn more about the `settings` object and how to configure it, refer to our [dedicated guide](/reference/features/settings.md).

 ## Filtering

 Meilisearch allows you to refine your search using filters.
 You can use any document fields for filtering by adding them to `filterableAttributes` as shown [above](#settings).